DashGL/Documentation/formats/dash-model-exchange/material.md

 ## Json

 The only required field for `Materials` is the `name`.
-All other fields will provide default values if not provided.&#x20;
+All other fields will provide default values if not provided.

 ### Format